Lagdot/slshell/README.md

 these instructions are for gcc and gnu binutils though

-I am NOT making a Makefile
+I am NOT making a Makefile for now

 ```
 git clone https://github.com/Lagdot/slshell